fraser-dunlop/molecular-ast/README.md

 # molecular-ast
-Make your term rewriting system Molecular today!
-Define your syntax, parser, pretty-printer, random generators, inference, and unification Atomically.
-Combine these Atoms into Molecular ASTs parameterised by the types of Atoms they contain.
+Define syntax, parser, pretty-printer, random generators, inference, and unification Atomically.
+Combine Atoms into Molecular ASTs parameterised by the types of Atoms they contain.
 Compose rewrite systems from Transformations and Reductions that operate over classes of Molecules.

 Any chemistry set you design will play nicely with others and be open to extension by pure function composition.